garagehive/garagehive.github.io/docs/garagehive-booking-confirmation.md

 ---
 layout: docs
-title: How to Setup Booking Confirmation in Garage Hive
+title: How to Setup Booking Confirmation Notification in Garage Hive
 ---

 ## In this article